Legendrian contact homology and topological entropy: Introduction

 In Section \ref{section2} we define the strip Legendrian contact homology and show under which conditions it can be defined.
 In Section \ref{sectiongrowth} we define the exponential homotopical growth of the strip Legendrian contact homology and prove Theorem \ref{theorem1}.
 In Section \ref{section4} we prove Theorem \ref{theorem2}.
 In Section \ref{section5} we propose some open questions which we believe are interesting for future developments.

 \

 \textbf{Acknowledgements:} special thanks to my professors Fr\'ed\'eric Bourgeois and Chris Wendl for their guidance and support during the development of this work, which is a part of the author's Ph.D. thesis that was developed under their supervision.
-My special thanks to Fr\'ed\'eric for the guidance in the world of Legendrian contact homology, without which this work would not have been possible.
+My special thanks to Fr\'ed\'eric for his guidance in the world of Legendrian contact homology, without which this work would not have been possible.
 I would also like to thank Pedro Salom\~ao for helpful discussions and for explaining me the techniques used in \cite{HMS} which made it possible to avoid dealing with multiply covered pseudoholomorphic curves.
+I also thank the anonymous referee for many helpful suggestions for improvement.
 My gratitude to Felix Schlenk for his interest in this work and for suggesting many future directions of research.
 My personal thanks to Ana Nechita, Andr\'e Alves, Hilda Ribeiro and Lucio Alves for their unconditional personal support.
 I warmly thank FNRS-Belgium for the financial support which allowed me to focus on mathematical research.